 - Textbook and visual aids

-- I like Duolingo because I can fit it into my busy life and have 1 to 1 skype tutorials to practice my learning with a tutor.
+- I like Duolingo because I can fit it into my busy life and have 1 to 1 Skype tutorials to practice my learning with a tutor.

 Students love language learning, phew, that’s a relief!
-And while there are many different types of learners worldwide, they all share a love and excitement to be able to communicate and relate to one another.
+While there are many different types of learners worldwide, they all share a love and excitement to be able to communicate and relate to one another.
 Our job is to foster that love and give our students the best language-learning experience we can think of.
 In order to do that, it’s essential to include our students in our daily lessons and reach out to them about what they want to learn and how they want to be doing this.
 It might seem like a lot of work at times, but it’s genuinely worth the effort.
 Combining print and digital media, offering various resources and activity types, and making sure our students are exposed to as much authentic material and native speakers as possible are crucial elements for a successful language classroom.
 If you would like a copy of my questionnaire to send to your students, please reach out or comment below.

 And with that, I leave you with very encouraging words from the survey participants.
 Share them with your students, or soak them up yourself while you continue to improve the languages you learn and teach.